Narotam-Mishra/react-native-learning/ReadMe.txt

 # In React Native above Main axis and Cross axis concepts are opposite.
 The Main Axis runs from top to bottom and the cross axis left to right,

 # Learning Flexbox - It is much like learning CSS where we need to familiarize ourself with the various Flexbox properties and understand how they function.
 Once we grasp the concepts of Flexbox, we'll have a solid understanding of how layouts are created in React Native.

+# Section 4 - Layouts in React Native

 ## Lec 26 - Code Setup (5:21)